WiIIiamTang/term_project_360-420-w2019-section2-Tang-Dinh/README.md

 # 0. Project Structure
 *CE* : Independent study projects, by Jason and William.
 Extension of term project.
 Supervisor: Jean-François Brière

-*kNN - Class Model*: The kNN classifier we used to compare our logistic regression model to.

-*python* : sklearn logisitic regression implementation.

 *report* : contains final report, preliminary report.

 *resources* : all graphs, images, data generated from project.
 Also contains the original datasets used in the regression.